frazs/katacoda-courses/kubernetes-fundamentals-1/module-3/intro.md

 ## Inspecting Pods

-Understanding how a pod works will him you debig issues when they arrive.
+Understanding how a pod works will help you debug issues when they arrive.
 In this lab we will explore the Pod lifecycle, networking, and configuration.

 For more information, see the Kubernetes [documentation][docs].